elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

  1. ### Build the smart database with [Amazon Kendra](https://aws.amazon.com/pm/kendra), using the sample data.🤖

-Kendra is an intelligent search service powered by machine learning, where you can added, updated, or deleted automatically synchronize [multiples data source](https://docs.aws.amazon.com/kendra/latest/dg/hiw-data-source.html), and also index web pages by providing the URLs to crawling.
+Kendra is an intelligent search service powered by machine learning, where you can add, update, or delete automatically synchronize [multiples data source](https://docs.aws.amazon.com/kendra/latest/dg/hiw-data-source.html), and also index web pages by providing the URLs to crawling.

 For this app you are going to use the sample data of Kendra, that covers Amazon Elastic Compute Cloud (Amazon EC2), Amazon Kendra, Amazon Simple Storage Service (Amazon S3), and AWS Lambda